What I am:

-The past decade has also been host to a medical condition which led to complete adrenal failure and a host of other complications that were shutting down her body.
+The past decade has also been host to a medical condition which led to complete adrenal failure and then breast cancer which came with bilateral mastectomy and DIEP Flap reconstruction.
 The journey to health taught Michelle the most important lessons in healing mind, body, and spirit as a whole unit.

 Now, Michelle holds space for those who desire a life of love and peace amidst the chaos and pain.
 She helps souls heal and become confident.
 Imagine Michelle with a bucket of soapy water and a sponge helping you clean from your soul all of the dirt and grime from your life-long journey.
 That’s what she does best.

-Favorite books adult years: The Time Traveler’s Wife and Red Elk Speaks
+Favorite books adult years: The Time Traveler’s Wife and Braiding Sweetgrass